executablebooks/sphinx-book-theme/docs/content-blocks.md

 This works for most elements on the page, but in general this works best for "parent containers" that are the top-most element of a bundle of content.

-For example, we can even put a whole figure in the margin like so:

-You can also put the whole figure in the margin if you like.
+For example, you can also put the whole figure in the margin if you like.
 Here is a figure with a caption below.
 We'll add a note below to create some vertical space to see better.